 We continually enhance our offering to meet the emerging needs of our advisors and their end clients.
-For example, we have converted a small group of advisors onto the SEI Wealth Platform.
-Our testing with these clients will continue through 2014.
-We anticipate the enhanced service offerings enabled through the Platform will provide a more diverse range of front-office and back-office investment processing outsourcing services and investment management solutions.
-On the investment side, we launched our first ETF offering in 2013 and added six new mandates to our Separately Managed Accounts Program.
+We anticipate the enhanced service offerings enabled through the SEI Wealth Platform will provide a more diverse range of back-office, front-office and client-facing investment processing outsourcing services and investment management solutions.
+In 2015, we expect to convert additional advisors onto the Platform, continue our focus on recruiting new advisors and improving net cash flows.

-We estimate we have business relationships with over 5,700 financial advisors at December 31, 2013.
+We estimate we have business relationships with over 6,100 financial advisors at December 31, 2014.
 Our definition of a client for this segment includes financial advisors who have exceeded a minimal level of customer assets invested in our investment products.
 With the growth of our business, the minimal level of customer assets which defines a "business relationship" is adjusted from time to time.
-Our business is primarily based on approximately 1,300 investment advisors who, at December 31, 2013, had at least \$5.0 million each in customer assets invested in our mutual funds and separately managed accounts.
+Our business is primarily based on approximately 1,550 investment advisors who, at December 31, 2014, had at least \$5.0 million each in customer assets invested in our mutual funds and separately managed accounts.
 Revenues are earned largely as a percentage of average assets under management.